Tosaa/ksp-plantuml/README.md

 - Object declarations
 - companion objects
 - Suspend functions
+- Extension functions
 - Visibility modifiers (public, internal, private)
 - Custom filtering of elements by name or package
 - Collection element type resolving
 - Generic element type resolving
 - ...

+---

+### ⚒️ Try it out

+1. Clone this Repository.
+2. Run `./gradlew :example:kspKotlin` to generate a Plantuml Classdiagram.
+3. The output can be found at `example/build/resources/main/ClassDiagram.puml`.

+The generated file can be rendered by using the Intellij Plantuml Plugin or on [Plantuml.com](https://plantuml.com/)

 ---